psriharsha/oanda-forex-app/README.md

-# AngularElectronBootstrap
+# OANDA Client

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.
+Oanda Client is an unofficial client to trade on OANDA.
+This project uses [OANDA API](https://developer.oanda.com/)

 ## Install dependencies